Isaias near hurricane strength as it crawls toward Carolinas; expected to impact Philadelphia region beginning Monday evening

 Over the weekend, Isaias brought heavy rain and flooding to Florida as officials kept a close eye on the storm while dealing with surging cases of the coronavirus.

-The storm had weakened from a hurricane to a tropical storm on Saturday afternoon.
+The storm had weakened from a hurricane to a tropical storm on Saturday afternoon, and its most damaging winds remained offshore.

-"Don't be fooled by the downgrade," Florida Gov. Ron DeSantis warned at a news conference after the storm - pronounced ees-ah-EE-ahs - spent hours roughing up the Bahamas.
+"Don't be fooled by the downgrade," Florida Gov. Ron DeSantis warned at a news conference after the storm spent hours roughing up the Bahamas.
+DeSantis said that with Florida entering the season's most active time for hurricanes, residents should have a week's supply of water, food and medicine on hand.

-Upper-level winds took much of the strength out of Isaias, said Stacy Stewart, senior hurricane specialist at the hurricane center in Miami.
+Upper-level winds later sapped much of the storm's strength, said Stacy Stewart, senior hurricane specialist at the hurricane center in Miami.

 "We were expecting a hurricane to develop and it didn't," Stewart said Sunday.
 "It's a tale of two storms.
 If you live on the west side of the storm, you didn't get much.
 If you live east of the storm, there's a lot of nasty weather there."

+Isaias caused destruction and two deaths as it uprooted trees, destroyed crops and homes and caused widespread flooding and small landslides in the Dominican Republic and Puerto Rico.
+One man died in the Dominican Republic.
+In Puerto Rico, the National Guard rescued at least 35 people from floods that swept away one woman, whose body was recovered Saturday.

+Isaias then snapped trees and knocked out power as it blew through the Bahamas on Saturday.
+Officials in the Bahamas opened shelters for people in Abaco island to help those who have been living in temporary structures since Dorian devastated the area, killing at least 70 people in September 2019.

-Authorities closed beaches, parks and virus testing sites, lashing signs to palm trees so they wouldn't blow away.
-DeSantis said the state is anticipating power outages and asked residents to have a week's supply of water, food and medicine on hand.
-Officials wrestled with how to prepare shelters where people can seek refuge from the storm if necessary, while also safely social distancing to prevent the spread of the virus.
+Authorities closed Florida beaches, parks and virus testing sites, lashing signs to palm trees so they wouldn't blow away.
+Officials also adapted their shelter policies to the pandemic, providing spaces where people could stay safely apart from each other to prevent the spread of the virus.

-In Palm Beach County, about 150 people were in shelters, said emergency management spokeswoman Lisa De La Rionda.
+In Palm Beach County, about 150 people were in shelters, and they were wearing masks, said emergency management spokeswoman Lisa De La Rionda.
 The county has a voluntary evacuation order for those living in mobile or manufactured homes, or those who feel their home can't withstand winds.

-"We don't anticipate many more evacuations," she said, adding that the evacuees are physically distant from each other and are wearing masks, due to the virus.

 In Indian River County, north of West Palm Beach, Florida, emergency shelters were clearing out Sunday after Isaias was downgraded to a tropical storm.